striglia/striglia.github.com/source/_posts/2012-09-08-why-namedtuples.markdown

 ```

 By itself, this example is a little forced, but you can already see some benefits:

 * increased readability of the print statements instead of cryptic indexing
-* the presence of a LngLat class that gives a clear specification (instead of the next person who comes along representing it as a dictionary with two keys, or two floats, and so on...)
+* the presence of a LatLng class that gives a clear specification (instead of the next person who comes along representing it as a dictionary with two keys, or two floats, and so on...)

 So you may well be asking yourself...why not just make a LatLng class?